ThGail/AI-TICTACTOE/README.md

 # AI-TicTacToe

-Welcome to my TICTACTOE AI, using reinforcement learning.
+Welcome to my TicTacToe AI, using reinforcement learning.